 - 2.4.1 After reviewing the supporting material and completing discussions with concerned parties, the Decision Authority determines whether and how the program or project proceeds into the next phase and approves any additional actions.
 These decisions shall be summarized and recorded in the Decision Memorandum signed at the conclusion of the governing PMC by all parties with supporting responsibilities, accepting their respective roles.
 Once signed, the Decision Memorandum is appended to the project Formulation Agreement, Program Plan, or Project Plan, as appropriate.
-(See Decision Memorandum template with signature page in the NASA Space Flight Program and Project Management Handbook.) - 2.4.1.1 The Decision Memorandum shall describe the constraints and parameters within which the Agency, the program manager, and the project manager will operate; the extent to which changes in plans may be made without additional approval; any additional actions that came out of the KDP; and the supporting data (e.g., the cost and schedule data sheet) that provide further details.
+Decision Memorandum templates may be found at NASA's OCFO community of practice site (https://max.omb. gov/community/pages/viewpage.action?pageId=646907686), which can be reached via the NASA Engineering Network (NEN) Project Planning and Control (PP&C) community of practice site). - 2.4.1.1 The Decision Memorandum shall describe the constraints and parameters within which the Agency, the program manager, and the project manager will operate; the extent to which changes in plans may be made without additional approval; any additional actions that came out of the KDP; and the supporting data (e.g., the cost and schedule data sheet) that provide further details.
 The NASA Space Flight Program and Project Management Handbook provides an example of the Decision Memorandum to illustrate the level and types of information that are documented. - 2.4.1.2 The Management Agreement contained within the Decision Memorandum defines the parameters and authorities over which the program or project manager has management control.
 A program or project manager has the authority to manage within the Management Agreement and is accountable for compliance with the terms of the agreement.
 The Management Agreement, which is documented at every KDP, may be changed between KDPs as the program or project matures and in response to internal and external events.
 The Management Agreement should be viewed as a contract between the Agency and the program or project manager.
 A divergence from the Management Agreement that any party identifies as significant shall be accompanied by an amendment to the Decision Memorandum. - 2.4.1.3 During Formulation, the Decision Memorandum shall establish a target life-cycle cost range (and schedule range, if applicable) as well as the Management Agreement addressing the schedule and resources required to complete Formulation. - 2.4.1.4 The Decision Memorandum also documents any additional resources beyond those explicitly estimated or requested by the program/project (e.g., additional schedule margin) when the Decision Authority determines that this is appropriate.
 This includes Unallocated Future Expenses (UFE), which are costs that are expected to be incurred but cannot yet be allocated to a specific WBS subelement of a program's or project's plan.
 Management control of some UFE may be retained above the level of the project (i.e., Agency, Mission Directorate, or program).
 (See Figure 2-6, Example of Agreements and Commitments in Terms of Cost for Projects.)